Fortinetics Book a call →

 Why this comparison still matters in 2026

-The Rev 4 to Rev 5 transition is technically complete — the window closed at each CSP's annual assessment after October 2024.
-So why is "FedRAMP Rev 4 vs Rev 5" still one of the most common questions we field, and the single most-cited topic in our content?
+The Rev 4 to Rev 5 transition is technically complete: the window closed at each CSP's annual assessment after October 2024.
+"FedRAMP Rev 4 vs Rev 5" is nonetheless still one of the most common questions we field, and the single most-cited topic in our content.

-Two reasons.
-First, CSPs that rushed a thin transition to pass their assessment are now discovering their Rev 5 documentation does not hold up under continuous monitoring scrutiny or customer-agency review — they need to understand the delta properly.
+Two reasons for that.
+First, CSPs that rushed a thin transition to pass their assessment are now discovering their Rev 5 documentation does not hold up under continuous monitoring scrutiny or customer-agency review.
+They need to understand the delta properly.
 Second, CSPs entering the federal market for the first time need to understand what Rev 5 requires that Rev 4 did not, so they build to the current bar from the start rather than against outdated guidance still circulating on the open web.

 This comparison is the practitioner's read for both audiences.
 For the full transition playbook, see our [FedRAMP Rev 5 transition article](/insights/fedramp-rev-5-transition/); for the control-by-control delta, the [Rev 5 control mapping](/insights/fedramp-rev-5-control-mapping/); for the SSP retrofit specifics, the [Rev 5 SSP changes](/insights/fedramp-rev-5-ssp-changes/) piece.